 Note: Another alternative is to run mknimimage without the additional resources and then simply add them to the xCAT osimage definition later.
-You can add or change the osimage definition at any time.
-When you initialize and install the nodes xCAT will use whatever resources are specified in the osimage definition.
+You can add or

 Once the initial osimage definition is created you can change it by using the chdef command.
 The xCAT osimage definition can be listed using the lsdef command and removed using the rmnimimage command.
 See the man pages for details.